 In October 2016, the FASB issued an accounting standards update that requires entities to recognize the income tax consequences of an intra-entity transfer of an asset other than inventory when the transfer occurs.
 This amends current GAAP which prohibits recognition of current and deferred income taxes for all types of intra-entity asset transfers until the asset has been sold to an outside party.
-This new standard will be effective for us in our first quarter of fiscal 2019, although early adoption is permitted.
+We will adopt this new standard on its effective date in the first quarter of fiscal 2019.
 Upon adoption, companies must apply a modified retrospective transition approach through a cumulative-effect adjustment to retained earnings as of the beginning of the period of adoption.
-We are currently evaluating the impact of this new standard on our consolidated financial statements.
+The adoption of this standard is not expected to have a material impact on our consolidated financial statements.